-This is an introduction for the forthcoming collection, The Distribution of Tax Burdens, to be published by Edward Elgar Publishing Ltd. We'd like to thank Michael J. Keen, Helen Ladd, and Roberton Williams for helpful comments on earlier drafts of this introduction.
+This is an introduction for the forthcoming collection, The Distribution of Tax Burdens, to be published by Edward Elgar Publishing Ltd. We'd like to thank Michael J. Keen, Helen Ladd, and Rob Williams for helpful comments on earlier drafts of this introduction.
+The views expressed herein are those of the authors and not necessarily those of the National Bureau of Economic Research.